Gavin Sheets Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.50 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.50).

-- Dodgers pitchers combine to rank 21st in baseball in home runs allowed (81 total, 1.2 per game).
+- Dodgers pitchers combine to give up 84 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Gonsolin gets the start for the Dodgers, his ninth of the season.
-He is 3-1 with a 2.21 ERA and 30 strikeouts in 40 2/3 innings pitched.
+- Grove gets the start for the Dodgers, his sixth of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts in 25 2/3 innings pitched.

-- In his most recent appearance on Tuesday against the Cincinnati Reds, the righty went five innings, giving up three earned runs while surrendering five hits.
+- The righty last appeared in relief on Friday, when he tossed four innings against the Philadelphia Phillies, allowing four earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 2.21, with 6.6 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .163 against him.
+- In six games this season, the 26-year-old has an ERA of 8.28, with 8.3 strikeouts per nine innings.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.